tradle/cloudpal/README.md

 | **No snooping by us**. | We do not have an ability to access your data, secret keys or network activity.
 The way we implemneted the payment system, we can't connect your name and the CloudPal you are running |VPS provider knows who you are |
 |**Limiting Data Center's powers of snooping**| With CloudPal, the Data Center does not know who you are, since your payment ticket did not carry any identifiable data.
 The only way Data Center can snoop on you with CloudPal is by takeing a snapshot of operating memory on your CloudPal and try to deduce some information from it.
 Note that all cloud providers have this capability.
 Yet, the solution for this is coming - encrypted memory for virtual machines will be possible soon.
 Note that this relates only to data in RAM.
 Your data in storage and on the wire are always encrypted. | They know your name and all payment details |Worse, as VPS provider knows who you are |
 |**Network sooping**| Data Center can trace source address of the traffic and the address where it is heading out.
 Your home router or your mobile on a cell phone network will reveal their source address to the Data Center's network.
 This is standard for any VPS provider.
 To hide your IP address you need to use I2P, Tor or other similar solutions.
 You need to understand the law of your jurisdiction, and that the government can compel the Data Center with the due process or covertly. | Worse, as VPS provider knows who you are |

+## Background
+_The world seems to swing back and forth between personal and shared computing models.
+We are about to enter into another cycle of Personal computing._

+1. **What makes this possible**.
+Linux evolved in the last 5-10 years, opening proprietary solutions used by Cloud vendors so that we can now create a beautful, powerful and open Cloud, dedicated to the personal use.

+1. **Cloud commoditization**.
+Despite the dominance of Megascalers / Hyperscalers, the innovation on the Edge did not stop.
+CDN vendors like Cloudflare, Fastly abd Fly.io have added serverless compute.
+VPS providers like Linode, Digital Ocean, Vultr have added AWS S3-compatible Object Storage.

+1. **Get ready for VPS++** There is one area though that neither Hyperscalers nor others are offering today, a Cloud,  sold directly to consumers.
+Although VPS business has existed since the 1990s, its target audience has always been the technical crowd.

 ## Community - call for action